Jasonblalack/zyngapoker/Documentation.md

 }
 ```

 Pretty simple.
 The `projectname` needs to be unique in all the projects you are using.
 At name automatically defaults to the project's folder name.
-If that okay it's even okay to just leave it nearly empty:
+If that okay it's even possible to just leave this info out and make the JSON file nearly empty:

 ```js
 {}